MaximilianHanussek/virtual_cluster_local_ips/README.md

 - You need access to an OpenStack driven cloud (for example the [de.NBI cloud](https://cloud.denbi.de))
 - Further you need access to the API and permissions to upload images
 - An openrc file with the correct credentials needs to be available (can be donwloaded from the OpenStack Dashboard, Horizon)
-- Installed version of [Terraform](https://www.terraform.io/) (tested with v0.11.13)
+- Installed version of [Terraform](https://www.terraform.io/) (tested with v0.12.10)
 - Access to remote resources (internet)

 ## Latest Images
 This section will list the most up to date and tested images for the master and compute nodes.
 If you want to use older images for some reasons you will need to change the names in the Terraform`vars.tf` file.

 #### Current
+- master image  : unicore_master_centos_20190712.qcow2
+- compute image : unicore_compute_centos_20190719.qcow2

+#### Old
 - master image  : unicore_master_centos_20190702.qcow2
 - compute image : unicore_compute_centos_20190701.qcow2

-#### Old
-- master image  : -
-- compute image : -

 ## Installation and Usage